-Only download NordVPN's APK file from the official website.
-As with most Android apps, you can find APK files from third party app stores and APK websites.
+There's no way to know, which is why we recommend you only download NordVPN's APK file from the official website.
+As with most Android apps, you can find APK files from third-party app stores and APK websites.
 We advise against downloading APK files from these websites because they were not put there, in most cases, by the official developer.
 There is often little vetting done in order to ensure APKs from third-party sites are secure.

-As such, unnofficial APKs can be modified to carry malware or perform malicious tasks once installed on your device.
+As such, unofficial APKs can be modified to carry malware or perform malicious tasks once installed on your device.
 To play it safe, only download APKs from the developer's website.

-Because the app was installed from an "unknown" source, it won't receive automatic updates.
+If you manually installed the app, updating is much more tedious.
+Because it was installed from an "unknown" source, it won't receive automatic updates.
 You'll have to monitor updates yourself and run through the installation process again with the new APK when you want to update.
 The only difference is that instead of an "install" button, you'll see an "update" button.
 The rest is pretty much identical.

-If you use a first-generation Fire TV Stick, the VPN app will not work.
-You might be able to install the app, but it won't stay connected in the background once you leave it.
+If you use a first-generation Fire TV Stick, VPN apps will not work.
+You might be able to install them, but they won't stay connected in the background once you leave them.
 You must either upgrade your Firestick or employ a VPN-compatible router.
 If you're not sure, check the FCC ID number located on the Firestick itself.
 First-gen sticks have the number 2ABDU-0509.